Ben Watt: Radio presenter

 In 2006, Watt launched the online Buzzin' Fly radio show to showcase upcoming music from the label, new releases and guest mixes.
 It was re-broadcast on the Galaxy Network and Kiss.
 In 2009, after more than 150 editions, Watt presented his last show and accepted an invitation to move to the BBC Radio 6 Music's flagship electronic radio show as a resident DJ on the 6 Mix; this show was cancelled in 2014.

 Personal life

 Watt lives with his spouse and creative partner Tracey Thorn in Hampstead, north London.
-They met at Hull University in 1981; after 27 years together, they married in 2008 at the Chelsea Register Office.
-Their twin daughters Jean and Alfie were born in 1998, and their son Blake was born in 2001.
+They met at Hull University in 1981; after 27 years together, they married in 2009 at the Chelsea Register Office.
+They have three children.

 In 1992, Watt was diagnosed with Eosinophilic granulomatosis with polyangiitis (EGPA), an extremely rare and potentially deadly autoimmune condition.
 He eventually had 5 m (15 ft) of necrotized small intestine removed (about 75%), leaving him on a permanently restricted diet.
 He later wrote the memoir Patient about his experiences with the disease and recovery.